Benign prostatic hyperplasia

 No, prostate enlargement is not a cause or sign of prostate cancer, but symptoms of both prostate enlargement and prostate cancer are similar.
 So differentiating these two by various investigations like digital rectal examination, level of PSA, ultrasound, etc. is of utmost important.

 Enlarged prostate is usually a disease of aging where size of prostate gland increases and it may block urethra giving rise to lower urinary tract symptoms like frequency, difficulty in voiding.
-In overactive bladder (OAB) there is some abnormal functioning of nerves that supply bladder leading to uncontrolled contraction of bladder.
-OAB causes sudden urge to urinate which is difficult to control.
-As symptoms of both enlarged prostate and OAB are similar, proper evaluation and diagnosis is very important.

 When prostate enlarges to a great extent, it may compresses nearby colon or large intestine.
 So, stools will get blocked due to narrowed colon leading to constipation.
 You can eat fruits or vegetables that will prevent constipation.